H{\"o}rmander Functional Calculus for Poisson Estimates: Abstract

 \section{Abstract}

-The aim of the article is to show a H\"ormander spectral multiplier theorem for an operator $A$ whose kernel of the semigroup $\exp(-zA)$ satisfies certain Poisson estimates for complex times $z.$ Here $\exp(-zA)$ acts on $L^p(\Omega),\,1 < p < \infty,$ where $\Omega$ is a space of homogeneous type with the additional condition that the measure of annuli is controlled.
-In most of the known H\"ormander type theorems in the literature, Gaussian bounds for the semigroup are needed, whereas here the new feature is that the assumption are the to some extend weaker Poisson bounds.
-The order of derivation in our H\"ormander multiplier result is $\frac{d}{2} + 1,$ $d$ being the dimension of the space $\Omega.$ Moreover the functional calculus resulting from our H\"ormander theorem is shown to be $R$-bounded.
+The aim of the article is to show a H\"ormander spectral multiplier theorem for an operator $A$ whose kernel of the semigroup $\exp(-zA)$ satisfies certain Poisson estimates for complex times $z.$ Here $\exp(-zA)$ acts on $L^p(\Omega),\,1 < p < \infty,$ where $\Omega$ is a space of homogeneous type with the additional conditions that the volume of balls grows polynomially of exponent $d$ and the measure of annuli is controlled by the corresponding euclidean term.
+In most of the known H\"ormander type theorems in the literature, Gaussian bounds and self-adjointness for the semigroup are needed, whereas here the new feature is that the assumptions are the to some extent weaker Poisson bounds, and $\HI$ calculus in place of self-adjointness.
+The order of derivation in our H\"ormander multiplier result is typically $\frac{d}{2},$ $d$ being the dimension of the space $\Omega.$ Moreover the functional calculus resulting from our H\"ormander theorem is shown to be $R$-bounded.
+Finally, the result is applied to some examples.